MirisWisdom/OpenSauce/BlamLib/Readme.Namespaces.txt

 TagInterface
 	Probably the oldest living Blam-specific system in BlamLib.
 The stuff in here has gone thru about 3 or 4 rewrites or designs.
 It still isn't pretty but it works.
 It can even handle some simple tag versioning which was introduced in Halo 2.
 It can't handle tag versions which define tag-structs which were later added (see: Halo2.unit_boarding_melee_struct).
 	Some will notice that I have an old system in place for defining editor related data via code attributes.
-I stopped working on this because I realize I did not want to fucking store editor definitions with the code definitions.
+I stopped working on this because I realized I did not want to fucking store editor definitions with the code definitions.

 Util